‘Young And Restless’ Spoilers: Bella’s Paternity Secret Creates Chaos For Chloe?

 In 2014, Chloe felt the need to recreate Delia (Sophie Pollono) after her death.
 It left her in a position to beg Billy to have another child with her.
 Of course, he couldn’t agree to that considering he was married to Victoria Newman (Amelia Heinle) at the time.
 Chloe decided to check herself into a mental hospital to deal with her daughter’s sudden death.
 She left Genoa City with an illegally seized sample of Billy’s sperm.

-Before leaving Genoa City, Chloe has sex with her then husband, Kevin.
+Before leaving Genoa City, Chloe has sex with her then-husband, Kevin.
 Young and Restless viewers expect Billy or Kevin to be Bella’s father.
 Chloe claims that Kevin isn’t the father, but the fans aren’t so sure.
 It didn’t take Young and Restless fans long to piece together Bella’s father is either Billy or Kevin.

-In fact, when Chloe first return to Genoa City, Kevin did the math and assumed that Bella was his daughter.
+In fact, when Chloe first returned to Genoa City, Kevin did the math and assumed that Bella was his daughter.
 Young and Restless spoilers revealed that Kevin wasn’t the father and Chloe claimed that the dad was someone she knew in the mental hospital.
 Even though the DNA test “proved” that Kevin wasn’t Bella’s father, the fans of the show are still not convinced that Chloe didn’t tamper with the test.

 Young and Restless spoilers suggest that Billy has remained unaware that Bella could be his daughter.
 When Bella and Billy are in the same room, Chloe seems nervous.
 Could this be a clue that Billy is her daddy?
 Of course, it is possible that Chloe could be telling the truth.
 It seems like a typical Young and Restless storyline to bring a new man on the scene that claims to be Bella’s father.